 Term Project Proposal

 My project is a game, made using Pygame, in which the player controls a scuba diver that moves downwards into the ocean, while avoiding obstacles in the way.
 The main objective of the game is to stay alive as long as possible with three lives.
-The amount of points gained by the player is determined by how long the player stays alive.
+When the player loses a life, the diver temporary becomes black and white and blinks to indicate that one life has been lost.
+When the diver is black and white and blinking, it cannot be affect by any obstacles, and it cannot collect coins.
+The amount of points gained by the player is determined by how many coins the player collects.
 The game continues until the player uses up all of their lives.
 The objects in the game are always moving upwards, this gives the appearance that the player is moving downwards.
 In the game, the player can control the movement of the diver using the arrow keys.
 The game begins with the main menu, this shows the play and help options, as well as scores and settings.